klust/LUMI-BE-training-materials/docs/intro-evolving/06_Slurm.md

     #SBATCH --output=%x-%j.txt
     #SBATCH --account=project_46YXXXXXX

-    module load LUMI/22.12 partition/G lumi-CPEtools/1.1-cpeCray-22.12
+    module load LUMI/23.09 partition/G lumi-CPEtools/1.1-cpeCray-23.09

     gpu_check

+    sleep 2
     echo -e "\nsacct for the job:\n$(sacct -j $SLURM_JOB_ID)\n"
     ```

     As we are using small-g here instead of standard-g, we added the `#SBATCH --exclusive` and `#SBATCH --mem=480G` lines.

-    A similar job script for a CPU-node in LIUMI-C and now in the standard partition would look like:
+    A similar job script for a CPU-node in LUMI-C and now in the standard partition would look like:

     ``` bash
     #! /usr/bin/bash